-Each State which has recognized the compulsory jurisdiction of the Court has in principle the right to bring any one or more other States which has accepted the same obligation before the Court by filing an application instituting proceedings with the Court, and, conversely, it has undertaken to appear before the Court should proceedings be instituted against it by one or more such other States.
+Each State which has recognized the compulsory jurisdiction of the Court has in principle the right to bring any one or more other States, which have accepted the same obligation, before the Court, by filing an application instituting proceedings with the Court.
+Conversely, it undertakes to appear before the Court should proceedings be instituted against it by one or more other such States.

-The texts of declarations made under Article 36, paragraph 2, of the Statute, which, based on the information provided by the depository, had not expired by effluxion of time, or whose withdrawal or replacement had not been notified by 1 June 2017 will be found below.
-The fact that a declaration is or is not included in this section, is without prejudice to its possible application by the Court in a particular case.
+The texts of declarations made under Article 36, paragraph 2, of the Statute, which, based on the information provided by the depository, had not expired or been withdrawn or replaced on 1 January 2018, can be found below.
+The inclusion or omission of a declaration is without prejudice to its possible application by the Court in a particular case.

-In view of the provisions of Article 36, paragraph 5, of the Statute of the International Court of Justice, the present section also contains the texts of declarations made under the Statute of the Permanent Court of International Justice which have not lapsed or been withdrawn.
+In view of the provisions of Article 36, paragraph 5, of the Statute of the International Court of Justice, the list also includes the texts of declarations made under the Statute of the Permanent Court of International Justice that have not lapsed or been withdrawn.
 There are now six such declarations.